What kind of website is yours?

 - Define a clear goal for your site – it may be to sell a product, build your list or refer buyers to an affiliate merchant site.

 - Identify the page that’s going to deliver that goal – it may be a squeeze page asking for opt-ins, the shopping cart page or an affiliate pre-sell page.
 This is your Key Page.

 - Ensure your internal links emphasise your Key Page rather than your Home page.
-For example, on this site every blog post has a banner pointing to one of the Vacations in Asia pages.

 - Ensure the copy on your Key Page talks primarily about benefits (but supported by features), contains testimonials, a guarantee and has a clear instruction to visitors about what they should do next.

 - Make the buying (or sign-up) process you put your customers through smooth, efficient and hassle-free (more on that here).

 - Help first-time visitors understand what your site is about immediately they arrive: use a descriptive tagline, and a clear introductory paragraph.
 The Feature Box in Thesis is perfect for this.